oVirt/ovirt-site/source/feature/host-network-qos.html.md

 #### Benefit to Ovirt

 Shaping network traffic is useful for network administrators, where they can provide a different class of service according to the different kind of usages they need to satisfy.
-It might be also useful to limit the bandwidth of a [migration network](Features/Migration_Network) or in general to every network who could possibly saturate the overall interface bandwidth.
+It might be also useful to limit the bandwidth of a [migration network](Features/Migration_Network) or in general to every network who could possibly choke/saturate the overall interface bandwidth.

 ## User experience